sonofharri/cmuprojects/README.md

 # My CMU Projects

 Hi!
-These are my CMU projects, containing various cool concepts that were not taught.<br>
+These are my CMU projects, containing various cool concepts.<br>
 If you're interested in something, you can read it.
-Feel free to use this code for whatever.<br>
+Feel free to use this code for whatever you'd like.<br>
 <br>
 If you want me to explain something for you, you can approach me in-person or email me!<br>
 <br>